 I have had this question on my mind recently: “Am I wasting my time on some of my business activities?”
 Some of them seem to go nowhere.
 How long it will take for them to take off?
 I have wasted a lot of energy on new products and marketing them on various social media.
 The results are highly unsatisfying.
-I did few courses and I listened religiously to some industry gurus.
+I did a few courses and I listened religiously to some industry gurus.
 So I decided to do some digging myself.
 I know the approach may not be the most scientific but at least it is based on tangible data.

 My hope is that it will steer me in the right direction and I will not be wasting as much energy as in the past few months.
 Here is some data I looked at and it might help you as well, although I am aware that people are different and everyone has their own unique needs and goals.